 1. It’s not always lonely to be alone.

-When we were together I filled all of my spare time with him and what he liked to do.
+When I was in a relationship, I filled all of my spare time with him and what he liked to do.
 When we broke up, I realized I literally had no idea what to do with myself when I was alone.
 After a while, I discovered that I actually enjoyed my free time.
 I like to paint my nails while I watch a movie.
 I like to read a book in a quiet room.
 I like to wander around the mall and shop a little bit.
 I love to go for long walks and listen to some good music or an encouraging podcast.
-I simply enjoyed being me, and I discovered that being alone is incredibly refreshing.
+I simply enjoyed being me, and I discovered that being alone can be incredibly refreshing.

-That’s when I discovered the beauty of the healing process.
+That’s when I discovered the beauty of the healing process after a breakup.

 2. Making your own decisions is fun.